Legal Services Dedicated to Protecting Advisers' Clients, Reputation & Careers.

-Kimberly L. Chavers, Esq. regularly defends and counsels CFP Professionals in CFP Board inquiries, Notice of Investigations, formal disciplinary actions, and appeals.
-Ms. Chavers also counsels CFP Professionals regarding compliance with CFP Board's Rules of Conduct, Standards, and Code of Ethics requirements, including, but not limited to assisting financial planners during the application process as well as reinstatement proceedings for CFP Certificants eligible for reinstatement.
+Kimberly L. Chavers, Esq. regularly defends and counsels CFP® professionals in CFP Board inquiries, Notice of Investigations, formal complaints and disciplinary actions brought by CFP Board, including appeal proceedings.
+Ms. Chavers also counsels CFP® professionals regarding compliance with CFP Board's revised Code of Ethics and Standards of Conduct, including, but not limited to, assisting financial planners during the application process as well as reinstatement proceedings for CFP® Certificants eligible for reinstatement.

-When it comes to ethics and professional responsibility, CFP Professionals are held to some of the highest standards.
-Not only are CFP Professionals often subject to FINRA rules, SEC regulations, and the Investment Advisers Act of 1940, among other securities laws, CFP Professionals are required to adhere to distinct rules - separate and apart from their regulatory obligations - including upholding the principles of integrity, objectivity, competence, fairness, confidentiality, professionalism and diligence as outlined in CFP Board’s Code of Ethics.
+When it comes to ethics and professional responsibility, CFP® professionals are held to some of the highest standards.
+Not only are CFP® professionals often subject to FINRA rules, SEC rules and regulations, and the Investment Advisers Act of 1940, among other securities laws, CFP® professionals are required to adhere to distinct rules - separate and apart from their regulatory obligations - including upholding the principles of integrity, objectivity, competence, fairness, confidentiality, professionalism and diligence as outlined in CFP Board’s Code of Ethics.

-In addition to fines and other sanctions that can be brought by state and insurance regulators, self-regulatory organizations (such as FINRA), and the SEC, etc., CFP Professionals can be subject to CFP Board sanctions if they violate CFP Board's Standards.
+In addition to fines and other sanctions that can be brought by state and insurance regulators, self-regulatory organizations (such as FINRA), and the SEC, etc., CFP® professionals can be subject to CFP Board discipline and sanctions if they violate CFP Board's Code or Standards.

-CFP Board’s rigorous enforcement of its Standards of Professional Conduct — including releasing disciplinary information to the public in certain cases — means that a CFP Professional who is the subject of a securities law violation, customer complaint or other misconduct, may face having to simultaneously defend himself/herself in multiple disciplinary actions - all of which can destroy one's career or publicly ruin their professional reputation.
+CFP Board’s rigorous enforcement of its Code and Standards— including releasing disciplinary information to the public in certain cases — means that a CFP® professional who is the subject of a securities law violation, customer complaint or other misconduct, may face having to simultaneously defend himself/herself in multiple disciplinary actions ― all of which can destroy one's career or publicly ruin their professional reputation.

-As a result, consulting with an experienced securities & CFP Defense attorney like Kimberly L. Chavers, Esq., who has unparalleled experience in CFP Board matters, and can navigate the multi-dimensional disciplinary processes and procedures, is critical to defending your reputation and right to use the CFP marks you worked so hard to achieve.
+As a result, consulting with an experienced securities and CFP defense attorney like Kimberly L. Chavers, Esq., who has unparalleled experience in CFP Board matters, and can navigate the multi-dimensional disciplinary processes and procedures, is critical to defending your reputation and right to use the CFP® marks you worked so hard to achieve.

 If you have questions regarding your CFP Board obligations or have received a Notice of Investigation from the CFP Board, contact Chavers Law, PLLC today for a free consultation.

-In addition to defending you in any related FINRA or State regulatory inquiry or investigation, as a skilled and experienced securities attorney, Kimberly L. Chavers, Esq. can also provide critical and valuable guidance on the underlying matter that triggered the CFP Board's inquiry or Notice of Investigation.
+In addition to defending you in any related FINRA or State regulatory inquiry or investigation, as a skilled and experienced securities attorney, Ms. Chavers can also provide critical and valuable guidance on the underlying matter that triggered the CFP Board's inquiry or Notice of Investigation.
 Whether it's a customer complaint, customer arbitration claim or lawsuit, a reportable disclosure event on your Form U4 or Form U5, or an internal review or employment termination, etc., Chavers Law, PLLC is here to help.

 Defending brokers and registered representatives in 8210 inquiries, FINRA investigations, OTRs and Wells Notices has been the cornerstone of Ms. Chavers' practice for years.